Lichtso/UnikernelExperiments/README.md

 TCP/IPv6-enabled [Pine64+](https://www.pine64.org/?product=pine-a64-board-2gb) bootloader

 This project provides you with the toolchain and resources needed to start developing your own unikernel.
-It is completely written from scratch and is thus still well structured without any old legacy code.
+It is completely written from scratch and is thus still well structured without legacy code.

 ## Getting started